leidaozi/iwctlUsingRofi/README.md

 # iwctlUsingRofi
-Use rofi to connect to your Wi-Fi network through iwctl instead of a seperate daemon for minimal bloat.
+Use rofi to connect to your Wi-Fi network through iwctl instead of a daemon, for minimal bloat.